Cryptocurrency Regulations In Portugal | Credit: Shutterstock

 Therefore, while tokens qualifying as securities under the Portuguese Securities Code are subject to specific rules governing security tokens and financial instruments, tokens meeting the criteria for electronic money entail a requirement for an E-money institution license.

-There are no clear rules preventing ICOs from launching in Portugal, however, any entities wishing to launch an ICO are encouraged to clarify token legality with the CMVM, the Portuguese Securities Market Commission.
+There are no clear rules preventing ICOs from launching in Portugal; however, any entities wishing to launch an ICO are encouraged to clarify token legality with the CMVM, the Portuguese Securities Market Commission.

-As of 2023, Portugal maintains a somewhat relaxed and open approach to cryptocurrency and blockchain innovation.
-The country is working on aligning with the EU’s regulatory improvements, such as the Markets in Crypto-Assets (MiCA) regulation, which aims to provide legal clarity, prevent misuse of crypto assets, and encourage crypto-based innovations.
+As of July 2024, Portugal maintains a relaxed and open approach to cryptocurrency and blockchain innovation.
+The country is working on aligning with the EU’s regulatory improvements, such as the MiCA regulation, which aims to provide legal clarity, prevent misuse of crypto assets, and encourage crypto-based innovations.

 The new regulation also focuses on environmental responsibilities and the supervision of stablecoins.
 Cryptocurrency businesses are expected to contribute to reducing the carbon footprint of cryptocurrencies and adhere to specific reporting requirements.
-Moreover, the EU-wide regulation enhances the monitoring of non-compliant crypto asset service providers and may introduce a single pan-EU AML authority in the future.

 Are ICOs regulated in Portugal?